Kuhame/ScalaProject/README.md

 - `Dijkstra` : The `dijkstra` function takes as entries a strating vertex and a map containing as keys the vertices, and as values a list of tuples which are the adjacent verteices and the weight of the edge to the vertices as keys.
 It returns the shortest path from a vertex to all other vertices in a weighted graph.
 We used a mutable map that keeps track of the shortest known distance from the source to each vertex, and a mutable priority queue to fetch the vertex with the smallest distance (the smallest distance having the highest priority).

 ### State Management
 The state management is done with the ZIO library.
 ZIO enforces the immutability of the code, in line with the functional programming principles.
-In order to reduce side effects, we use Immutable states that cannot be altered after creation, and changes must be made by creating a new state.
+In order to reduce side effects, we avoided the variable reassignment and instead used Immutable states.
+These cannot be altered after creation, and changes must be made by creating a new state.
 The core of the project revolves around the `DirectedGraph` state, which represents the current graph structure.

-ZIO has a mutable state `Ref`, that can hold the DirectedGraph changes in a way that both provide functionnal purity and thread-safety (in case the app is operated with multiple concurrent users).
+ZIO has a special mutable state `Ref`, that can hold the DirectedGraph changes in a way that both provide functionnal purity and thread-safety (in case the app is operated with multiple concurrent users).

 ```scala
 directedGraphRef <- Ref.make(DirectedGraph[String]())